-Now, the tough thing to know about discipline is that you cannot just become disciplined if you already don’t have discipline.
-Think of it this way; if a car is out of fuel, the car (on it’s own) cannot add more fuel to it’s tank – something/someone outside of the car must add the fuel to the car.
+The reality of discipline is that you cannot just become disciplined if you don’t already have discipline in your life.
+Think of it this way; if a car is out of fuel, the car (on its own) cannot add more fuel to its tank – something/someone outside of the car must add the fuel to the car.
 And the same with us – if a person lacks discipline then they lack the ability to simply become disciplined just by willing it on their life.
+We have to go OUTSIDE to bring it into the INSIDE.
+If I don’t have discipline I cannot produce discipline on my own.

 So how do we become disciplined?